Last Updated on by Artem K.

 Contrary to the popular belief – infographics not only work…they rock!

-I wrote this guide after working (building links) with a bunch of different clients in different niches (from e-commerce to affiliate).
+I wrote this guide after working with a bunch of related projects.

 This means that what I am about to share with you below is tried and tested.